ethereum/EIPs/EIPS/eip-minimal-proxy-push0.md

 ## Motivation

-This standard trys to mimnimize the Minimal Proxy Contract with the newly added `PUSH0` opcodes.
+This standard tries to optimize the Minimal Proxy Contract with the newly added `PUSH0` opcodes.
 The main motivations are:

 1. Reduce the contract bytecode size by `1` byte by removing a redundant `SWAP` opcode.
 2. Reduce the runtime gas by replacing two `DUP` (cost `3` gas each) to two `PUSH0` (cost `2` gas each).